 Alifereti asserted that there was little need for the Chinese to push directly for political support from Fiji on issues of Chinese interest, because such support was “guaranteed” and China’s interests were well-understood by Suva.
 He indicated that such political support was a simple consequence of the enormous economic influence China had on the island.

 In addition to assistance, trade and investment ties, the Chinese government was providing Fijian government officials with training on a range of skills in China, Alifereti reported.
 This included training military officials, a practice that began after the 2006 coup, he added.

-The influence in regional capitals of China’s foreign ministry and Navy, and investment by its companies in strategic industries, has grown sharply in recent years.
+The influence in regional capitals of China’s foreign ministry and Navy — and investment abroad by its companies acquiring productive assets in strategic industries — has grown sharply in recent years.

-This blog has shown previously the concern this has prompted in the chancelleries of Washington, Canberra and elsewhere, among figures charged with strategic policymaking, alongside media commentators and academic theorists.
+This blog has shown previously the disquiet this has prompted in the chancelleries of Washington, Canberra and elsewhere, provoking figures charged with strategic policymaking, and alarming media commentators and academic theorists.

 At the July 2009 ASEAN summit, one month after the above diplomatic cable was sent to Washington, Canberra and Wellington, Secretary Clinton declared that ‘the United States is back’ in the East Asia-Pacific region.

 This return has been accompanied by a characteristic mode of public-diplomatic presentation, repeated faithfully in the newspapers.

 As Clinton’s Senate testimony makes clear, officials denounce what they see (or affect to see) as the Beijing elite’s search for a Platz an der Sonne (often described in these very words), including naval expansion and quest for secure energy supplies.

 This, the US and their allies tremble, will inevitably lead the Chinese leadership to naked aggression, just as it did for Wilhelmine Germany at the dawn of the twentieth century.